FereshtehFarahani/Book-Price-Tracker/readme.md

 # Goal:
-Scrape book titles, prices, and availability from this website Books to Scrape (http://books.toscrape.com/) and store the data for analysis or monitoring price changes over time.
+Scraping book titles, prices, and availability from this website (http://books.toscrape.com/) and store the data in CSV format for analysis or monitoring price changes over time.

+# Required libraries:
+- requests
+- beautifulsoup4
+- pandas